School Science Lessons

 Tests for trimethylamine fish smell

-Trimethylamine, C3H9N, (CH3)3N, tertiary amine, colourless gas with fishlike odor at low concentrations changes to ammonia-like odor at higher concentrations.
+Trimethylamine, C3H9N, (CH3)3N, tertiary amine, colourless gas with fishlike odour at low concentrations changes to ammonia-like odour at higher concentrations.

 It dissolves in water to form flammable, corrosive clear to yellow aqueous solution, unconfined liquid can cause frostbite or chemical burns.